3 Ways to Teach Kids to Respond “Thank You!” Even When You Don’t Mean It! Plus a FREE Download!

 (Kind feedback is always appreciated as a thank you!)

-This social rules story can help your older children or students to begin to understand why it is important to say thank you for gifts we don’t really want.
+This social rules story, in two versions, can help your students begin to understand why it is important to say thank you for gifts we don’t really want.

-The second page is a fill in the blank.
-You can use this page as a basis for discussion.
-Or let your students fill in answers that are pertinent to their lives.
+The worksheet is fill in the blank for students to tell about a time that they received a present.
+You can use this page as a basis for discussion and then let your students fill in answers that are pertinent to their lives.